chaitanyaa1512/Patient-Wait-List-Report-/README.md

 # Key Takeaways:

--Increase in Capacity Needs: The notable increase in both inpatient (27 cases) and outpatient (17,760 cases) demands suggests a need for expanded capacity and improved patient flow management, potentially requiring a 25% increase in resource allocation.
+-Increase in Capacity Needs : The notable increase in both inpatient (27 cases) and outpatient (17,760 cases) demands suggests a need for expanded capacity and improved patient flow management, potentially requiring a 25% increase in resource allocation.

 -Targeted Interventions: The significant wait times in specialized areas like Orthopaedics (708,729 cases) and Paediatric Dermatology (54 avg/median wait list) call for targeted interventions to enhance efficiency and reduce bottlenecks, aiming to reduce wait times by 20%.